I've Got the Next Dance

 "I've Got the Next Dance" is a song by Deniece Williams issued as a single in April 1979 on ARC/Columbia Records.
 The song reached No. 1 on the Billboard Dance Club Play chart and No. 26 on the Billboard Hot Soul Songs chart.

 Overview

-"I've Got the Next Dance" was composed by Cheyenne Fowler, Keg Johnson and June Deniece Williams. although there were three other non-credited composers.
+"I've Got the Next Dance" was composed by Cheyenne Fowler, Keg Johnson and June Deniece Williams, although there were three other non-credited composers, which included Anthony Johnson, Michael Nance, and Ed Mann.
 The song was also produced by David Foster and came off Williams' 1979 album When Love Comes Calling.

 Critical reception

 Connie Johnson of the Los Angeles Times found that "Williams rocks assertively in an arrangement that would have overwhelmed a lesser singer."
-Andy Kellman of Allmusic called I've Got the Next Dance "an effervescent slice of galloping disco-pop".
+Andy Kellman of AllMusic called I've Got the Next Dance "an effervescent slice of galloping disco-pop".